beto-bit/Display7/README.md

 int pins[7] = {7, 8, 9, 10, 11, 12, 13};
 Display7 myDisplay(pins);
 ```
-If you want to use a common anode display, put this, you can do it by changing the `commonAnode` property.
+If you want to use a common anode display, you can do it by changing the `commonAnode` property.
 ```c++
 myDisplay.commonAnode = true;
 ```